 The Guernsey Observatory is currently the location of an all-sky camera, one of a network of such cameras placed by the University of Hertfordshire.
 It has been in operation since 09 August 2011, taking pictures of the entire night sky every couple of minutes, uploading them to a website in real time, archiving them, and creating a nightly video, which is itself uploaded to the website.
 These images and videos can be accessed at http://star.herts.ac.uk/allsky/index.php?c=5.
+(Note June 2015: Because of computer failure, the camera has not been operating since 01 May.
+Archived images and videos are still available on that website.)

 The camera is a Santa Barbara Instruments Group AllSky 340 monochrome camera, using a Kodak KAI-340 CCD, 640x480 pixels, each 7.4 microns square, and a high gain output stage.
 It has a Fujinon fisheye lens, focal length 1.4 mm, F/1.4, with an acrylic dome cover, and an internal heater to keep the lens free from condensation and the dome free from dew.
 Raindrops have to evaporate naturally.
 More details are available at the above website, and a brief description of the installation is contained in an article in a newsletter, accessible here.